learning-from-play/learning-from-play.github.io/draft.md

 It decouples high and low level planning to achieve better task generalization, a strategy well studied in the literature.
 For example in <dt-cite key="Sermanet2009Multirange"></dt-cite>, they run a simple low-level planner at high-frequency while running a more sophisticated higher-level planner at low-frequency.
 This resulted in a more responsive low-level controller, resulting in fewer collisions, in an off-road navigation task, while the long-term planner could plan better routes.
 Additionally, the lower-frequency long-term planning meant that paths were more stability and oscillations were reduced.

 Lastly, our work is related to prior research on few-shot learning of skills from demonstrations <dt-cite key="finn2017one,wang2017robust,DBLP:journals/corr/JamesDJ17,DBLP:journals/corr/abs-1806-10166,DBLP:journals/corr/DuanASHSSAZ17"></dt-cite>.
-While our method does not require demonstrations to perform new tasks -- only the goal state -- it can readily incorporate demonstrations simply by treating each subsequent frame as a goal.
+While our method does not require demonstrations to perform new tasks--only the goal state--it can readily incorporate demonstrations simply by treating each subsequent frame as a goal.
 In contrast to prior work on few-shot learning from demonstration that require a meta-training phase <dt-cite key="finn2017one"></dt-cite>, our method does not require any expensive task-specific demonstrations for training or a predefined task distribution, only non-specific play data.
 In contrast to prior work that uses reinforcement learning (<dt-cite key="DBLP:journals/corr/abs-1810-05017"></dt-cite>, it does not require any reward function or costly RL phase.

 **Conclusion**&nbsp;&nbsp;
 In this work, we emphasize the benefits of training a single, task-agnostic, goal-conditioned policy on unstructured, unsegmented play data, as opposed to training individual models from scratch for each task.
 We stress that play data strikes a good balance on the cost-richness tradeoff, compared to expensive expert demonstrations and insufficiently rich scripted collection.